lightbend/cloudflow/examples/README.md

   ```
   CLOUDFLOW_VERSION
   ```
-  pointing to the latest available release, otherwise re-build everything locally.
+  This should point to the latest available release, otherwise re-build everything locally.

 ## Examples